Bulk Pharmaceuticals - Group A (Materiel)

 Description

-The Department of Health and Human Services, specifically the Office of Assistant Secretary for Preparedness and Response, is seeking proposals for the procurement of bulk pharmaceuticals under the solicitation titled "Bulk Pharmaceuticals - Group A (Materiel)."
-This procurement aims to acquire essential medications, including Albuterol Nebulizer Solution, Amoxicillin/Clavulanate, and Doxycycline, with a requirement that bidders submit offers for the full quantity of each product listed.
-The successful contractor will be responsible for ensuring a reliable supply of these pharmaceuticals, which are critical for healthcare operations and emergency preparedness.
-Interested vendors should direct inquiries to Terri Reed at terri.reed@hhs.gov or Kimberly Golden at kimberly.golden1@hhs.gov, with proposals due by the specified deadline outlined in the solicitation documents.
+The Department of Health and Human Services, through the Office of Assistant Secretary for Preparedness and Response, is seeking proposals for the procurement of bulk pharmaceuticals under the solicitation titled "Bulk Pharmaceuticals - Group A (Materiel)."
+The objective is to acquire a variety of FDA-approved pharmaceuticals, including items such as Albuterol Nebulizer Solution and Amoxicillin/Clavulanate Acid tablets, to maintain essential stockpiling capabilities for public health emergencies.
+These pharmaceuticals are critical for ensuring the government's readiness to respond to public health events effectively.
+Interested vendors must submit their proposals by April 3, 2025, at 11:00 A.M.
+(EST), and can direct inquiries to primary contact Terri Reed at terri.reed@hhs.gov or secondary contact Kimberly Golden at kimberly.golden1@hhs.gov.

 Point(s) of Contact